foundersandcoders/coursebook/src/workshops/server-side-forms/index.md

 ### Challenge 3: add a dog

 Let's add a form for submitting new dogs to the site.
-We aren't using a database to store our dogs persistently, so we'll just store new dogs by pushing them into the `dogs` array in-memory.
+We aren't using a database to store our dogs persistently, so we'll just store new dogs by adding them into the `dogs` object in-memory.
 This means the dogs will reset each time the server restarts.

 {% box %}